poulreimann/test/README.md

 The provided `Procfile` describes a web process that launches this application.

 This application uses MYSQL.
-Follow [heroku addons:add cleardb:ignite](these instructions) to install the ClearDB addon for Heroku to use MYSQL.
+Use `heroku addons:create cleardb:ignite` to install the ClearDB addon for Heroku to use MYSQL.

+This application also uses SendGrid to send emails.
+Use `heroku addons:create sendgrid:starter`

 Use Heroku config to set the following keys:

 *  `OPENTOK_KEY` -- Your OpenTok API key

 *  `OPENTOK_SECRET` -- Your OpenTok API secret

-*  `GMAIL_USER` -- Set this to your gmail username to send instructions to user.
-Include '@gmail.com' in the `GMAIL_USER` string (as in 'user@gmail.com'.)

-*  `GMAIL_PW` -- Set this to your gmail password to send instructions to user.